k-marinov/shopping-app/README.md

 ## App Architecture

 MVVM with Routers and layered service architecture.
 Dependency injection with Component creator for services and routers.
-S.O.L.I.D. principles

-Main components of MVVM with services architecture are
+Main components of MVVM with Routers and Services architecture are

 • Router - Navigation

 • ViewController - Views